How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Example: Instead of building a complete AI hiring platform, the MVP might be a resume parser that ranks candidates by skills and experience.
 Even a keyword-based system, validated with recruiter feedback, can confirm the concept.

-Expert Tip: Many successful AI startups launch with human-in-the-loop workflows, where humans correct AI outputs in real time.
-This provides user value immediately while generating labeled data to improve the model for later versions.
+Many successful AI startups launch with human-in-the-loop workflows, where humans correct AI outputs in real time.
+This provides user value immediately while generating labeled data to improve the model in later versions.

 Step 3: Gather and Prepare a High-Quality Dataset